Inventory Management Overview

 Last Modified Area

 Any relevant notes which relate to the document may be recorded here.
-Clicking the green clock icon will add a date/time stamp.
+Clicking the green clock button will add a date/time stamp.

 Digital Assets Page

-Selecting the Digital Assets option from the Page menu within a major table record will display a list of digital assets currently in the data file.
+Choosing the Digital Assets option from the Page menu in a record displays a list of digital assets currently stored in the data file for the selected record.

-- To add a picture simply select the button.
+- To add a picture, simply click the Add button.

-- To delete a picture select the button.
+- To delete a picture, select the Delete button.